dslm4515/CMLFS/README.md

 <ol>
 <li>Build `cross-tools` with GCC</li>
 <li>Build a stage0 clang with GCC libraries with `cross-tools`: build clang via llvm source with clang+lld unpacked in `llvm/tools` and libunwind, libcxxabi & libcxx in `lvm/projects`.</li>
-<li>Build individually in LLVm source tree libunwind, libcxxabi and libcxx with stage0 clang. </li>
+<li>Build individually in LLVM source tree libunwind, libcxxabi and libcxx with stage0 clang. </li>
 <li>Build a new stage1 clang with stage0 clang.
 This new stage1 clang will not have GCC libraries</li>
 <li>Build final root filesystem in chroot with stage1 clang</li>
 </ol>